 There are climate scientists that work on ‘downscaling’ these models.
 One of the issues of downscaling, is that many assumptions and simplifications need to be made.
 So, the uncertainty over predictions is usually much higher.

 How ‘good’ are model simulations of future climates?

 Models are simplifications of the real world and can be more or less skilful in simulating climate change.
 To support the development of climate models, the World Climate Research Programme (WCRP) organise regular model inter-comparison projects.

-WCRP experiments help scientist understand model capabilities in simulating natural climate variability and predictability on decadal and centennial time scales.
-The produced results that underpinned much of the climate science reported by the Intergovernmental Panel on Climate Change (IPCC).
+WCRP experiments help scientists understand model capabilities in simulating natural climate variability and predictability on decadal and centennial time scales.
+They produced results that underpinned much of the climate science reported by the Intergovernmental Panel on Climate Change (IPCC).

 To avoid becoming reliant on the outcomes from any particular model, good practice in climate change research stipulates that researchers should attempt to consider all the key sources of uncertainty when investigating climate change impacts.
 These include:

 - Natural climate variability (dominates on relatively short time scales of years up to a few decades)

 - Model uncertainty (model ability to simulate the climate response – relevant on all time scales)

 - Emissions (uncertainty expands with time due to the cumulative effect of following lower or higher emission rates).

 The relative contribution of these to the total uncertainty of a projection varies between variables and regions.
 For example, rainfall projections are typically more varied compared to temperature projections because rainfall is strongly influenced not only by warming of the atmosphere, but also by shifts in atmospheric circulation patterns